BVM Teams Up With Summit Educational Association

 Everything starts with a decision, but decision-making is not always an easy process.
 We have to listen to different opinions to reach the best decision.
 If we don't listen to others, it's unlikely we will ultimately decide what is right.
 It's important to consider not only our own virtues, but also those of others around us.

 The rest of the speaking panel included both men and women from the top ranks of Best Version Media.
 Summit students heard Pete Erickson (COO) speak about the importance of communication in the business world.
 Jenny Foyer (Director of Contract Administration) motivated the students by speaking about perseverance and never giving up when things get tough.
-Brad Paust (Director of Operations) talked about turning ideas into actions while Katie Wold (Director of Production) spoke about the importance of understanding your strengths and learning from your weaknesses.
+Brad Paust (VP of Operations) talked about turning ideas into actions while Katie Wold (VP of Production) spoke about the importance of understanding your strengths and learning from your weaknesses.
 They are just a few of the panelists that had a chance to answer questions and give direction to the group.